dstrigl/aiortc-qrcode/README.md

 ## Note

-It should be noted that this example only works when using HTTPS.
+It should be noted that video processing part of this example only works when using HTTPS.

 ## Credits